 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the high tide will be at 10:00 am and the low tide will be at 8:49 pm.
+In the high tide and low tide chart, we can see that the low tide was at 7:43 am and the high tide will be at 9:46 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 13 hours and 51 minutes of sun.
-The solar transit will be at 12:52 pm and the length of time the moon will be visible will be 5 hours and 26 minutes.
+The lunar phase is a New Moon.
+Today we have 10 hours and 30 minutes of sun.
+The solar transit is at 11:42 am and the length of time the moon will be visible will be 11 hours and 0 minutes.

-The solunar fishing calendar in Chandeleur Light tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Chandeleur Light tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Chandeleur Light.
 The times are generated in local time in Louisiana and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: